-The Collective Agreement is made up of two parts.
+The current Collective Agreement is made up of two parts.
 Part 1 is the Central Terms agreed to through central bargaining between OSSTF, the Ontario Public School Boards Association (OPSBA) and the provincial government.
 Part 2 is the Local Terms.
 In addition, the terms of the Teacher Performance Appraisal Process was negotiated in 2016 to augment and clarify the legislated requirements for TPA.

 In addition to the Collective Agreement our employment is governed by a variety of legislation:

 - Occupational Health and Safety Act

 Related to each act of legislation are regulations that specify or articulate more fully the legislation under which they were enacted.

 Under the Education Act, the following regulations are of direct interest:

 - Sick Leave Credits and Sick Leave Gratuities (O.Reg.
 1/13)